kingmalza/aidadoc/docs/index.rst

 .. _what-label:

+.. highlight:: py

 What is Aida
 -------------------
 Aida is a Functional testing tool which is best suited not just for regression testing of the applications.
 Aida is free in web version and does not have hardware or software specification limits which is one of the most popular tools available in the market.
-It compares the actual and expected result and reports the results in the execution summary :command:'test'.
+It compares the actual and expected result and reports the results in the execution summary :code:`TEST'.

 Contents